patchstack/documentation/src/content/docs/FAQ Troubleshooting/Firewall/how-do-i-block-an-ip-address-from-accessing-my-site.md

 createdAt: "Fri Aug 26 2022 11:36:26 GMT+0000 (Coordinated Universal Time)"
 updatedAt: "Wed May 10 2023 13:47:00 GMT+0000 (Coordinated Universal Time)"
 ---
-We have made it easy for you to block IP addresses.
+With Patchstack, it is easy to block certain IP addresses from accessing your site.

 In order to block an IP address, do the following: